March 2, 2023

 In fact, you're going to need to brush up on some new strategies.
 In this blog, we'll cover modern sales techniques every industry professional should know, including:

-Before we dive in, here’s the full webinar recording that covers the topic of modern sales techniques for the modern buyer.
+Before we dive in, here’s the full webinar recording covering the topic of modern sales techniques for the modern buyer.

 Alright, here we go.